gRastello/buster/README.md

 The only two registers that Buster has are the program counter `pc` that point to the next instruction to be executed and the stack pointer `sp` that point to a memory cell immediately next the current first element of the stack.
 The stack pointer is initialized to `0xFFFF` and grows downwards (so if we push three elements it now points to `0xFFFC`), the program counter is initialized at `0x0000`.
 When a program is loaded it's contents are loaded in memory starting from `0x0000`, each memory cell is always initialized to `0x0000`.

-Currently the only way to write programs for buster is to fire up an hex editor and write down all the opcodes manually (see next section).
+Currently the only way to write programs for buster is to fire up an hex editor and write down all the opcodes manually (not anymore: see next section).
 As a reference this is the content of `examples/sum`, visualized through `xxd`:

 ```
 00000000: 40f1 4001 1000                           @.@...